 Keyboard Shortcut Description F10 In the Project view, runs the FSM Explorer to determine optimum encoding styles for finite state machines.
-Same as Run ->FSM Explorer (see Run Menu, on page 213).
+Same as Run ->FSM Explorer (see Run Menu, on page 220).
 In an RTL or Technology view, lets you pan (scroll) the schematic by dragging it with the mouse.
-Same as View ->Pan (see View Menu: RTL and Technology Views Commands, on page 171).
+Same as View ->Pan (see View Menu: RTL and Technology Views Commands, on page 173).
 F11 Toggles zooming in.
-Same as View->Zoom In (see View Menu: RTL and Technology Views Commands, on page 171).
+Same as View->Zoom In (see View Menu: RTL and Technology Views Commands, on page 173).
 F12 In an RTL or Technology view, filters your entire design to show only the selected objects.
-Same as HDL Analyst->Filter Schematic - see HDL Analyst Menu: Filtering and Flattening Commands, on page 275. i In an RTL or Technology view, selects instances connected to the selected net.
+Same as HDL Analyst->Filter Schematic - see HDL Analyst Menu: Filtering and Flattening Commands, on page 282. i In an RTL or Technology view, selects instances connected to the selected net.
 Limited to the current schematic.
-Same as HDL Analyst->Current Level->Select Net Instances (see HDL Analyst Menu, on page 272). j In an RTL or Technology view, displays the unfiltered schematic sheet that contains the net driver for the selected net.
-Same as HDL Analyst->Current Level->Goto Net Driver (see HDL Analyst Menu, on page 272). r In an RTL or Technology view, expands along the paths from selected pins or ports, according to their directions, until registers, ports, or black boxes are reached.
+Same as HDL Analyst->Current Level->Select Net Instances (see HDL Analyst Menu, on page 279). j In an RTL or Technology view, displays the unfiltered schematic sheet that contains the net driver for the selected net.
+Same as HDL Analyst->Current Level->Goto Net Driver (see HDL Analyst Menu, on page 279). r In an RTL or Technology view, expands along the paths from selected pins or ports, according to their directions, until registers, ports, or black boxes are reached.
 The result is a filtered schematic.
 Limited to the current schematic.
-Same as HDL Analyst ->Current Level->Expand to Register/Port (see HDL Analyst Menu, on page 272).
+Same as HDL Analyst ->Current Level->Expand to Register/Port (see HDL Analyst Menu, on page 279).
 Shift-F2 In the Text Editor, takes you to the previous bookmark.
 Shift-F4 Allows you to add source files to your project (Project->Add Source Files).
 Shift-F5 Displays the previous source file error.
-Same as Run->Previous Error/Warning (see Run Menu, on page 213).
+Same as Run->Previous Error/Warning (see Run Menu, on page 220).
 Shift-F7 Checks source file syntax.
-Same as Run->Syntax Check (see Run Menu, on page 213).
+Same as Run->Syntax Check (see Run Menu , on page 220).

-Keyboard Shortcut Description Shift-F8 Checks synthesis.
-Same as Run->Synthesis Check (see Run Menu, on page 213).
-Shift-F10 Checks the timing constraints in the constraint files in your project and generates a report (project_name_cck.rpt).
-Same as Run->Constraint Check (see Run Menu, on page 213).
-Shift-F11 Toggles zooming out.
-Same as View->Zoom Out (see View Menu, on page 170).
-Shift-Left Arrow Displays the previous sheet of a multiple-sheet schematic.
-Shift-Right Arrow Displays the next sheet of a multiple-sheet schematic.
-Shift-s Dissolves the selected instances, showing their lower-level details.
+Description Checks synthesis.
+Same as Run->Synthesis Check (see Run Menu, on page 220).
+Checks the timing constraints in the constraint files in your project and generates a report (project_name_cck.rpt).
+Same as Run->Constraint Check (see Run Menu, on page 220).
+Toggles zooming out.
+Same as View->Zoom Out (see View Menu, on page 172).
+Displays the previous sheet of a multiple-sheet schematic.
+Displays the next sheet of a multiple-sheet schematic.
+Dissolves the selected instances, showing their lower-level details.
 Dissolving an instance one level replaces it, in the current sheet, by what you would see if you pushed into it using the push/pop mode.
 The rest of the sheet (not selected) remains unchanged.
 The number of levels dissolved is the Dissolve Levels value in the Schematic Options dialog box.
 The type (filtered or unfiltered) of the resulting schematic is unchanged from that of the current schematic.
 However, the effect of the command is different in filtered and unfiltered schematics.
-Same as HDL Analyst ->Dissolve Instances - see Dissolve Instances, on page 281.
+Same as HDL Analyst ->Dissolve Instances - see Dissolve Instances, on page 288.